Caliban (Marvel Comics): Fictional character biography

-Growing up, a still young Caliban, who speaks in the third person, is discovered by the mutant Callisto and taken under her wing.
-Learning of his mutant tracking ability, Callisto uses Caliban to locate other disenfranchised mutants and organizes them into the Morlocks, a band of homeless, rejected mutants.
-The founding Morlocks consist of Caliban, Callisto, Masque, Plague, and Sunder.
-The Morlocks live in the sewers and abandoned subway tunnels running underneath New York City, and, like Caliban, most of them had grotesque appearances.

-Caliban senses the presence of nearby mutants and enters a New York City nightclub seeking their friendship.
-He finds Storm, Dazzler, Kitty Pryde, and Spider-Woman in the club, and has a misunderstood confrontation with them.
-Though the battle ends peacefully, Caliban returns to his home underground.

 Shortly thereafter, Callisto desires a consort and has the Morlocks abduct Angel to be her husband.
-The X-Men arrive in the sewers to rescue their ally, and Kitty is infected with a virus by Plague.
+The X-Men arrive in the sewers to rescue their ally, and Kitty Pryde is infected with a virus by Plague.
 Caliban takes her to his quarters to care for her.
 Kitty pleads with Caliban to allow her to assist her teammates.
 Caliban agrees, but only if she will return after the fight and stay with him.
 Though Kitty promises to stay with him forever, she leaves and returns home.

-Weeks later, Callisto, vengeful after losing a one-on-one battle with Storm, orders the Morlocks to kidnap Kitty to force her to marry Caliban, knowing Storm would return.
-Caliban, however, realizes that Kitty does not truly love him and releases her.
+Callisto, vengeful after losing a one-on-one battle with Storm, has the Morlocks kidnap Kitty to force her to marry Caliban, knowing Storm would return.
+Caliban realizes that Kitty does not truly love him and releases her.

 X-Factor

 During the Morlock massacre, X-Factor rescues Caliban from the Marauders, who he swears vengeance upon.
-With nowhere else to stay, Caliban moved to X-Factor's headquarters with several other surviving Morlocks.
-Shortly thereafter, Rictor went missing and Caliban volunteered to help X-Factor find him, officially joining the group.
-Alongside X-Factor, he battles the Horsemen of Apocalypse.
-Caliban voices his wish for increased power, so Iceman begins training Caliban in unarmed combat.
+With nowhere else to stay, Caliban moves to X-Factor's headquarters with several other surviving Morlocks.
+Shortly thereafter, Rictor goes missing and Caliban volunteers to help X-Factor find him, officially joining the group.